Charles C. Lockwood: Legislative response

-The Lockwood committee's bills were opposed by the New York State Real Estate Board, among others.
-Officials in the administration of New York Mayor John F. Hylan, opposed the Lockwood bills because of the curtailment of absolute property rights.
+The Lockwood Committee's bills were opposed by the New York State Real Estate Board, among others.
+Officials in the administration of New York Mayor John F. Hylan opposed the Lockwood bills because of the curtailment of absolute property rights.
 It was feared that builders and investors would abandon investments because they could not get a full return on their investments, increasing the housing shortage.

 The enactment of the laws was only the first stage.
-The real estate sector saw them as unconstitutional and began a legal fight that would be waged all the way through the State courts and on up to the United States Supreme Court.
+The real estate sector saw them as unconstitutional and began a legal fight that would be waged all the way through the state courts and up to the United States Supreme Court.
 In defense of the bills he had sponsored and largely helped to draw, Lockwood was actively involved in the litigation.
 Despite a series of court cases, the new laws remained in force.
-The decision of the highest New York State and Federal courts to uphold the validity of the laws was a severe blow to those who had capitalized for their profit the housing shortage growing out of the war.
+The decision of the highest New York State and federal courts to uphold the validity of the laws was a severe blow to those who had capitalized for their profit the housing shortage growing out of the war.

-Public office
+Later public service

-His tenure as chairman of the Lockwood Committee increased his reputation.
-However, at the New York City election, 1921, he ran unsuccessfully on the Republican Coalition ticket for New York City Comptroller.
+Lockwood's tenure as chairman of the Lockwood Committee increased his reputation.
+However, in the New York City election of 1921, he ran unsuccessfully on the Republican Coalition ticket for New York City Comptroller.
 After nine years of public life and citing ill health, he did not seek re-election for a new term in the Senate in 1922, and focused on his family and private law practice.
 In 1923, he was considered for a federal judgeship in Brooklyn, but the business and labor interests that had been under scrutiny of the Lockwood Committee effectively opposed his nomination.

-In 1926, he was appointed by the Democratic Governor, Alfred E. Smith, to the New York Transit Commission.
-Lockwood tried to unify the subway system under municipal authority and was a strong proponent of the five-cent fare, a contentious issue, which in New York City had become a fundamental right that no politician could oppose without severe political consequences.
-At the New York state election, 1928, he ran on the Republican ticket for Lieutenant Governor of New York with Albert Ottinger for governor, but was defeated by Democrat Herbert H. Lehman, who ran with Franklin D. Roosevelt.
+In 1926, he was appointed by Democratic Governor Alfred E. Smith to the New York Transit Commission.
+Lockwood tried to unify the subway system under municipal authority and was a strong proponent of the five-cent fare, a contentious issue which in New York City had become a fundamental right that no politician could oppose without severe political consequences.
+In the 1928 New York state election, he ran on the Republican ticket for Lieutenant Governor of New York with Albert Ottinger for governor, but was defeated by Democrat Herbert H. Lehman, who ran with Franklin D. Roosevelt.